Unpacking Security Scanners for GitHub Actions Workflows: Classification of common security weaknesses in

-We now present the taxonomy of 10 high-level security weaknesses that can occur in \ghaworkflows. \autoref{tab:taxonomy_with_cwe} summarizes the 10 weaknesses that can occur in a \ghaworkflow, as well the corresponding CWEs, grounding our taxonomy within an established security framework.
-Below, we outline the risks introduced by each weakness, and we illustrate it with examples taken from real projects.
+\autoref{tab:classification_with_cwe} summarizes the 10 common security weaknesses that can be detected by the security scanners.
+In order to ground our classification within an established security framework, we also list the CWEs that have the same scope as our common weaknesses.
+In the rest of the section, we outline the risks introduced by each weakness, and we illustrate it with examples taken from real projects.

-\textbf{Artifact Integrity Weakness (AIW).} \ghaworkflows that do not validate the integrity of artifacts, caches, or reused dependencies are vulnerable to supply chain attacks.
+\textbf{Artifact Integrity Weakness (AIW).} \ghaworkflows that do not validate the integrity of artifacts or reused dependencies are vulnerable to supply chain attacks.
 Malicious actors can poison caches or inject backdoored artifacts into later stages of the pipeline, leading to compromised artifacts or lateral movement into trusted systems.

 In \autoref{lst:aii}, the step downloads the artifact named \texttt{next-swc-binary} from the current run’s GitHub Actions artifact storage (via \texttt{actions/download-artifact@v4}); because no checksum or signature is verified after retrieval, a tampered artifact could be propagated into later stages, compromising the build or deployment.